gilbox/css-bliss/README.md

 futuristic-sass-guide
 =====================

 My futuristic thoughts on structuring a SASS project.
-Ideas all stolen from BEM, SMACSS, OOCSS, SUITECSS
+Ideas all stolen from BEM, SMACSS, OOCSS, SUITECSS.

 # General